Home Compare DLR vs FNF

 Valuation

-On valuation, Fidelity National Financial, Inc. ranks near the top of the group; Digital Realty Trust, Inc. sits in the weaker half.
+Fidelity National Financial, Inc. ranks near the top of the group on valuation; Digital Realty Trust, Inc. sits in the weaker half.

-The same pattern holds on growth: both sit in the stronger range, with Digital Realty Trust, Inc. still higher.
+Both sit in the weaker half on profitability, with Digital Realty Trust, Inc. still coming out ahead.

 Valuation — Dominant Gap